 But this situation was extraordinary.
 You literally passed out at the airport and couldn’t board the flight; Virgin Atlantic called you in the ambulance, and you told them you were en route to the hospital.

 You could have sent a round of appeals to all of the companies.
-I list the names, numbers and addresses of the Travelocity executives (the company is owned by Expedia) on my consumer advocacy website.
+I list the names, numbers and addresses of the Travelocity executives (Expedia owns Travelocity) on my consumer advocacy website.

-Virgin Atlantic’s executives can be found on the website as well.
+You can find Virgin Atlantic’s executives on the website as well.

-And the contacts for Park Plaza (owned by the Carlson Rezidor Hotel Group) are listed there too.
+I list the contacts for Park Plaza (owned by the Carlson Rezidor Hotel Group) on this site, too.

 Initially, Park Plaza refused to offer a refund or credit, noting that your rate was “highly restricted.”
 After a version of this story appeared in syndication, you circled back with the hotel.
-It turns out there was another reason for the hotel’s refusal: The property hadn’t been paid by Travelocity.
+It turns out there was another reason for the hotel’s refusal: Travelocity hadn’t paid the resort.

 Travelocity refunded you an additional $2,400.